 Arkansas Department of Transportation

-SALINE COUNTY (7-5) – Construction to widen Interstate 30 to six lanes in Saline County requires overnight lane closures, according to Arkansas Department of Transportation (ARDOT) officials.
+SALINE COUNTY (11-01) – Construction to widen Interstate 30 to six lanes in Saline County requires continued overnight lane closures on the interstate, according to Arkansas Department of Transportation (ARDOT) officials.

 This project (Job CA0601) is part of ARDOT’s Connecting Arkansas Program and includes widening 5.5 miles of Interstate 30 to three lanes in each direction, from the interchange with U.S. Highway 70 (Exit 111) to Sevier Street in Benton (Exit 116).
 The project also includes improvements at the Highway 67 interchange (Exit 114).
 More information on this $187.3 million project is available at ConnectingArkansasProgram.com.

 Drivers should exercise caution when approaching and traveling through all highway work zones.
 Additional travel information can be found at IDriveArkansas.com or ARDOT.gov.
 You can also follow us on Twitter @myARDOT.